 a.
-What designated and informal recreational opportunities are in the immediate vicinity? b.
-Would the proposed project displace any existing recreational uses?
-If so, describe.
-C. Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: 13.
+Nor What designated and informal recreational opportunities are in the immediate vicinity? le b.
+No Would the proposed project displace any existing recreational uses?
+If so, describe. c.
+Nor Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: le 13.
 His storic and Cultural Preservation a.
 Are there any buildings, structures, or sites, located on or near the site that are over 45 years old listed in or eligible for listing in national, state, or local preservation registers located on or near the site?
-If so, specifically describe. b.
+If so, specifically describe.
+No b.
 Are there any landmarks, features, or other evidence of Indian or historic use or occupation?
 This may include human burials or old cemeteries.
 Are there any material evidence, artifacts, or areas of cultural importance on or near the site?
-Please list any professional studies conducted at the site to identify such resources.
-C. Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
-Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc. d.
-Proposed measures to avoid, minimize, or compensate for loss, changes to, and disturbance to resources.
-Please include plans for the above and any permits that may be required.
+Please list any professional studies con- No ducted at the site to identify such resources.

+c.
+Describe the methods used to assess the potential impacts to cultural and historic resources on or near the project site.
+Examples include consultation with tribes and the department of archeology and historic preservation, archaeological surveys, historic maps, GIS data, etc.